Golden Agri Resources Ltd

 -

 The company commits under the RSPO New Planting Procedures (NPP) as an RSPO member reporting as a grower.
-The company also reports carrying out Environmental and Social Impact Assessments (EIA and SIA) at the site of its operations before any new developments.
+The company also reports its commitment to conducting social and environmental impact assessments (SEIAs).

 -